sidg1215/FacePlay/README.md

 # FacePlay
-Automated spotify player which uses your face to recognize your music
+Automated spotify player which uses your face to play your music

 Requirements: